OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 1. Create `bin/subgraph/src/networks/<network>/index.ts` and implement a class that extends `BaseNetworkHandler`.
 This file defines how a particular subgraph will be automatically tested using the workflow defined in [.github/workflows/query.yml](.github/workflows/query.yml).
 See [bin/subgraph/src/networks/ethereum/index.ts](bin/subgraph/src/networks/ethereum/index.ts) for an example.
 1. Add `<network>` to the matrix strategies defined in [.github/workflows/query.yml](.github/workflows/query.yml) and [.github/workflows/main.yml](.github/workflows/main.yml).

+### Triggers

+Each network-specific subgraph has a different trigger, specified in the respective `subgraph.yaml` file:

+- Arbitrum: triggered on every block (unfortunately), but indexes only every 14,400th block (~8 hours).
+- Ethereum: triggered by the `stake()` function call on OlympusStakingV3
+- Fantom: triggered by the `rebase()` function call on FantOHM's staking contract (since we don't have a staking contract on Fantom)
+- Polygon: triggered on every block (unfortunately), but indexes only every 14,400th block (~8 hours).

+Arbitrum and Polygon are triggered on a per-block basis due to a limitation with nodes not supporting tracing.
+See: <https://github.com/graphprotocol/graph-node/issues/3517> (this applies to BSC, but also to Arbitrum and Polygon)

 ## Testing

 The `matchstick-as` package is used to perform testing on the subgraph code.
 The syntax is close to that of